lcorr8/wtm-js-crashcourse-project-A/lecture/week-02/hw.md

-- rewrite classes for readability. ex: class Person {} :white_check_mark:
+- :white_check_mark: rewrite classes for readability. ex: class Person {}
-- implement module pattern. move classes into their own files, export them, and require them where they are needed. :white_check_mark:
+- :white_check_mark: implement module pattern. move classes into their own files, export them, and require them where they are needed.
     - remove circular references
         - job: applications interviews,
         - jobseeker: applications, interviews, notifications
     - make sure database saves more than one entry without rewriting the same entry && you dont get an array within an array.
-- initialize npm so you can use packages, and use at least one package from somebody else
+- :white_check_mark: initialize npm so you can use packages,
-    - `$ npm init`
+    - - `$ npm init`
     - make sure you select the right license for your open source project.
+- and use at least one package from somebody else

     - add a package to your project ex:  `npm i chalk`
 - add linting
+- fix suggestions from week 1
+    - use of const over var and if the variable should not be a constant use let